mohammadaliawan/launch_school_RB101/lesson_4/intro_to_pedac.md

      - syntax and coding patterns
   - Create test cases
   - Code with intent : What each line of code is doing
+  - Test your code after writing each new line of code and check if it runs as expected